Audio-Solutions/pulse-visualizer/README.md

 sudo ninja install
 ```

-This will:
-- Put the executable in `/usr/local/bin/pulse-visualizer`
-- Install system files to `/usr/local/share/pulse-visualizer/`
-- Set up desktop integration and man page

 On first run, config and themes get copied to `~/.config/pulse-visualizer/` if they're not already there.

 #### Note